severalnines/docs/components.rst

 	RPC_BIND_ADDRESSES="127.0.0.1,10.0.1.12"

 Here we assume the public IP address of the controller is 10.0.1.12.

-Naturally, you should lock down this IP with firewall rules only allowing access from the remote servers you wish to access the controller from.
+..
+Attention:: Naturally, you should lock down this IP with firewall rules only allowing access from the remote servers you wish to access the controller from.

 2. Restart the controller and check the log: